All pricing info is subject to change and should be verified with the individual lice clinic.

 Pricing of Screening:

-The most popular, effective and FDA approved treatment option is the Signature AirAlle Treatment.
-This process involves a 30-minute AirAlle treatment, a 30 to 60-minute comb-out to remove the dead lice and eggs, and an oil application.
+The most popular, effective and evidence supported in-home treatment option involves a 30 to 60+ minute comb-out to remove the lice and eggs using a hair oil to lubricate and smother the lice.
 This process makes sure that you leave lice-free without the need for any follow-up.

 You will also receive a 30-day service re-treatment policy.
 If the treatment fails, you will be re-treated for free.
-But, to qualify for the guarantee, all family and other household members must be screened and treated if necessary.
+To qualify for the guarantee, all family and other household members must be screened and treated if necessary.

 The AirAlle treatment is not recommended for children who are under four years of age and for those clients for whom the heated option is not suited.
-In such cases, you will need strand by strand traditional comb-out treatment for removing lice and eggs with the help of only non-toxic products.
-If you decide to go with this option, you are required to:
+In such cases, you will need strand by strand traditional comb-out treatment for removing lice and eggs.
+If you decide to go with the manual comb-out option, you are required to:

 1. Buy an at-home comb-out kit,